gatherspiel/.github/profile/README.md

 - [backend](https://github.com/Create-Third-Places/backend): Backend APIs.
 - [database](https://github.com/Create-Third-Places/database): Scripts related to the database.
 - [DMVBoardGames](https://github.com/Create-Third-Places/DMVBoardGames): Website for in person board game events in the DC area.
 It will use the backend APIs of this project.
+- [user-management]https://github.com/Create-Third-Places/user-management): Logic related to authentication, authorization, and managing users.
+This includes actions related to creating or deleting data that can only be modified by certain users.
 # Tech stack
 - Vanilla JavaScript on the UI.
 The UI might be moved to use a library or framework besides React.
 - Vanilla CSS.